What are Equity Investments, and How Do They Work?

 Here are the primary benefits of equity investments.

-Equity investments, particularly ones in the U.S. stock market, have the highest return rate on investments [3].
+Equity investments, particularly those in the U.S. stock market, have the highest return rate on investments [3].
 And they have historically outperformed other investment types over time.
 The primary reason for this advantage is that companies offering equity to investors usually have viable growth potential.
-For this reason, the share prices of these companies are more likely to increase in time as the business prospers.
+For this reason, the share prices of these companies are more likely to increase over time as their businesses prosper. - Portfolio Diversification

-Unlike commodities and other investments with potentially high yields, equity investments are usually less volatile.
-This characteristic can help you level off your portfolio's peaks and valleys, especially if you are looking for risk reduction.
-If you prefer the best option for diversification, an equity fund should serve that function well.
+Unlike commodities and other investments with potentially high yields, equity investments tend to be less volatile.
+This characteristic can help you level off the peaks and valleys in your portfolio, especially if you are seeking risk reduction.
+If you prefer the best option for diversification, an equity fund should serve that function well. - Tax Breaks

 When you invest in equity, you may be eligible for select tax breaks.
-The main reason is that the IRS levies less tax on profits from a sale of equity than other sources of income.
-So, equity investments deserve strong consideration if you are looking for less tax liability.
+The primary reason is that the IRS levies a lower tax on profits from the sale of equity than on other sources of income.
+Therefore, equity investments warrant strong consideration if you are seeking to minimize your tax liability.

 Risks of Equity Investments

-Almost all investors seeking decent returns face varying amounts of risks.
+Almost all investors seeking decent returns face varying amounts of risk.
 Equity investors are no exception.
 These are the main risks of equity investing worth considering.

-Investing in equity is riskier than debt investing.
+Investing in equity is riskier than investing in debt.
 Since a company can go bankrupt, you can lose all your equity.
-It can also encounter financial difficulties that cause its stock price to drop.
+It can also encounter financial difficulties, which may cause its stock price to drop.

-Since you can choose various securities, equity investments can fit into many strategies.
+Since you can choose various securities, equity investments can be incorporated into many investment strategies.
 Here are some of the most popular equity investment strategies.

 Value investors are the bargain hunters of the stock market.
 Made famous by prominent investors like Warren Buffett, value investing involves purchasing a stock perceived to be undervalued with a potential for substantial long-term gains.
-This strategy stems from the theory that irrationality is present in the market.
+This strategy is based on the theory that irrationality is present in the market.

 Fig 3.
 Value investment infographic

 As a result, value investors believe this irrationality can allow them to buy a stock at a discount and eventually profit from the sale.
-Value investing usually requires investors to have a hound dog mentality toward scanning the market and news services to indicate an undervalued stock is available.
+Value investing typically requires investors to have a diligent approach toward scanning the market and news services to identify undervalued stocks.

-For example, the stock price of a successful aircraft engine builder drastically fell because of a costly executive decision.
+For example, the stock price of a successful aircraft engine builder plummeted due to a costly executive decision.
 Based on an erroneous forecast, they focused on building engines for large commercial planes.
 However, their major airline customers have moved toward smaller planes instead.
 Many investors will divest from a company at any sign of a threat to future earnings.

 On the other hand, a value investor may conclude from research and experience that airline companies will eventually renew their interest in using bigger planes.
 Value investors may consider the sudden price drop a sign of irrationality and capitalize on it by buying the company’s stock.

-Although value investing can produce significant gains over the long term, value companies are often challenging to find, and the investment carries considerable risk.
+Although value investing can produce significant gains over the long term, identifying value companies can be challenging, and the investment carries considerable risk.
 It also requires an investor with exceptional drive, patience, and insight.
 Value investing has yielded superior returns for investors who have mastered it.
-However, there are extended periods of underperformance that can reduce your portfolio diversification.
+However, there are extended periods of underperformance that can reduce the diversification of your portfolio.

-Both public and private equity investors use growth investing.
-In both cases, growth investors target companies out of the venture capital or initial public offering stage with some substantial equity build-up.
+Both public and private equity investors employ growth investing strategies.
+In both cases, growth investors target companies that have progressed beyond the venture capital or initial public offering stage, with some substantial equity build-up.
 The company must also offer robust upside potential for future earnings.
 Ideally, growth investors seek to invest in the next Apple or Amazon.

 Many private equity firms keep a database of promising companies and track their financial activity for 10 to 15 years.
-This process allows them to single out target investment companies.
+This process enables them to identify target investment companies.
 Stock market investors can also do extensive technical and fundamental research on listed companies with growth potential.

-Since growth investments are riskier and require specific economic conditions to excel, investors must have a high-risk tolerance for periodic drops in value.
-Also, growth investments usually don't provide dividends— and growth investing underperforms compared to value investing.
-So, ideal growth investors disregard cash flow or dividends to pursue investment opportunities with shorter investing horizons and higher potential than value companies.
+Since growth investments are riskier and require specific economic conditions to excel, investors must have a high tolerance for risk and be prepared for periodic drops in value.
+Additionally, growth investments typically don't provide dividends, and growth investing often underperforms compared to value investing.
+Therefore, ideal growth investors often disregard cash flow or dividends to pursue investment opportunities with shorter investment horizons and higher potential than those of value companies.

 Active investors attempt to profit from market fluctuations by frequently and opportunistically trading stocks.
 They typically use technical analysis to help them anticipate a rising point in the market prices [4].
-This type of analysis involves reviewing historical market data, such as price trends and trading volume, to identify patterns indicating the subsequent rise in market prices [5].
+This type of analysis involves reviewing historical market data, such as price trends and trading volume, to identify patterns that indicate a subsequent rise in market prices [5].

 Seeks to profit from price movements (up or down) caused by corporate events or changes, such as mergers, bankruptcy, and stock splits.

 Even with cutting-edge technology, timing the market is challenging.
 Active traders must always be at the helm, ready to buy, and continually do technical analysis.
 Since active trading is highly speculative, it ranks among the riskiest strategies.
-This investment strategy requires highly skilled traders to judge entry and exit points consistently.
+This investment strategy requires highly skilled traders to consistently judge entry and exit points.

 Index investing allows you to benefit from active or passive investing.
 Either way, you can use index funds, mutual funds, and exchange-traded funds (ETFs) to access a bundle of stocks, bonds, and other securities.
 As a result, funds can add diversification to your portfolio.

-Mutual funds use an active investing strategy executed by a fund manager.
+Mutual funds employ an active investment strategy, executed by a fund manager.
 Tasked with outperforming passive funds, a fund manager uses proprietary research, analysis, and predictive formulas to fill the fund with handpicked investments.

-On the other hand, passive index funds and ETFs track an underlying index to offer investors a similar portfolio performance to that index.
+On the other hand, passive index funds and ETFs track an underlying index, offering investors a similar portfolio performance to that of the index.
 Popular market indexes that funds follow are the Nasdaq 100, S&P 500, and Dow Jones Industrial Average.

 Although market indexes consistently outperform most mutual funds, the minimum investment for mutual funds is higher[6].
 In addition, there are thousands of mutual funds, and picking the high performers can be as challenging as picking stocks.
-These factors make it difficult for mutual funds to compete with index funds as the better long-term investments.
+These factors make it difficult for mutual funds to compete with index funds as better long-term investments. - Venture Capital

-Private equity firms use the venture capital (VC) strategy as a structure for investing in businesses needing capital in the early startup stage.
+Private equity firms employ the venture capital (VC) strategy as a framework for investing in businesses that require capital during the early stages of startup.
 As part of the strategy, venture capitalists provide a company with a designated amount of seed funding in exchange for a minority share of the company, typically under 50%.
 This arrangement is agreeable to the company’s founders because they usually want to retain controlling ownership.

 Venture capitalists use a customized blend of speculation and strategic prowess.
 It takes uniquely skilled investors to survive using this private equity strategy.
 However, statistics show that venture capitalists with a successful track record with startups have a greater chance of continuing to make profitable VC investments.